 - Visa and MasterCard are the main brands of credit card used, and these are cleared next day.

-- RuPay is India's payment card.
+- RuPay is a domestic debit and credit card payment network used at ATMs, POS devices and e-commerce websites.
 It is operated by the NPCI.

 - Most card credits and debits are processed by National Financial Switch (NFS) and settled via the Clearing Corporation of India (CCIL) same or next day.